The Virginia Fraud Against Taxpayers Act

 The Virginia Fraud Against Taxpayers Act protects the Commonwealth’s fisc by imposing liability on anyone making a knowingly false or fraudulent claim to the Commonwealth for money or property.
 The statute imposes treble damages, civil penalties, attorney’s fees, and costs on those who violate its terms.

-Zach is also the author of a widely-read blog on qui tam practice in Virginia.
+Zach is also the author of a widely-read blog dedicated to the Virginia Fraud Against Taxpayers Act and to qui tam practice in Virginia.
 His knowledge of and expertise with state false claims act legislation has led a number of state legislators and Attorney Generals to invite him to testify in support of their false claims act legislation, including Maryland, Ohio and Arizona.

 In addition, Zach has handled cases under the state false claims acts of various other states, including California and North Carolina among others.
 To date, Zach’s false claims/qui tam practice has returned more than

-$67 million $79 million to state and federal government coffers.
+$67 million $79 million $104 million to state and federal government coffers.

 To learn whether you might have a case under the Virginia Fraud Against Taxpayers Act, please give our firm a call 703-649-5500 or click here.